Ape to Man: Synopsis

-The story starts with German schoolteacher (and former anatomy student) Johann Fuhlrott in 1856, recognises that a cave found skull and legbone differ enough from normal humans to possibly be a missing link.
-The fossilised bones found here, were 40,000 years old, from Neanderthal man, who used stone tools for opportunist hunting, harnessed fire and lived in caves.
+The story starts with German schoolteacher (and former anatomy student) Johann Fuhlrott in 1856, recognising that a skull and legbone found in a cave differed enough from modern humans to possibly be a missing link.
+The fossilised bones were 40,000 years old, from a Neanderthal, who used stone tools for opportunist hunting, harnessed fire and lived in caves.
 He was stocky, muscular, had a huge brain and skull, was good to organise, communicate, plan strategy and had advanced human skills.

 Then in 1889, in Java, Indonesia, in Asia, Eugène Dubois came to be in possession of a fossilised skull with a brain cavity seemingly too large to be that of an ape.
-He had discovered Java Man (pithicantharus erectus), who had lived some 800,000 years ago.
+He had discovered Java Man (Pithicantharus erectus), who had lived some 800,000 years ago.
 Duboir's find was rejected by the scientific community as was believed to be too ape-like.
 In 1912, a fake fossil was discovered by Charles Dawson with a large skull and ape-like jaws.
 At the time it fit with the scientific community's perception of the missing link's large brain with apelike characteristics, it took 40 years to uncover that Piltdown Man was a forgery.

 In 1974, scientists in Ethiopia, Africa, discover a skeleton of Australopithecus afarensis (Lucy) from around 3.2 million years ago.
 Lucy's ancestors had existed in a forested environment for 50 million years, living mainly on fruit.
 Lucy developed the ability to walk on 2 legs (bipedally) across grassland to cope with naturally occurring deforestation.
 By standing upright, Lucy could see further than other apes as a defence against predators.
 Coincidentally, this adaption freed up the hands for later tool use.

 In 1996 the investigation went high tech.
 Matthias Krings from Munich university managed to extract 40,000 year old DNA from the Neanderthal bone.
-DNA tests on modern man reveal only 8 differences occur in any range of modern man, in the Neanderthal DNA there were 30 differences, proving he was of an entirely different species.
+DNA tests on modern humans reveal only 8 differences occur in any range of samples, in the Neanderthal DNA there were 30 differences, proving they were of an entirely different species.

-Half a million years ago Hominids (Homo erectus) first migrated out from Africa to Europe and Asia.
+Half a million years ago, Homo erectus first migrated out from Africa to Europe and Asia.
 They settled becoming Neanderthals in Europe.
-200,000 years ago, there was a second migration from Africa, this time by Homo sapiens, the encroached upon the pre-existing species with superior weapons, better organization and more numbers and eventually forcing Neanderthal and Homo erectus to extinction.
+200,000 years ago, there was a second migration from Africa, this time by Homo sapiens, the encroached upon the pre-existing species with superior weapons, better organization and more numbers and eventually forcing Neanderthals and Homo erectus to extinction.